Phillipsburg High School (New Jersey): Easton Area High School rivalry

 The Stateliners have an athletic rivalry with neighboring Easton Area High School in Easton, Pennsylvania, which celebrated its 100th annual football game on Thanksgiving 2006, making it one of the oldest rivalries in the nation.
 The 100th meeting between the two schools, which Easton won 21–7, was broadcast nationally on ESPN2 on Thanksgiving Day 2006.
-The game, which typically draws some 15,000 - 20,000 fans before Thanksgiving dinner is served, was broadcast nationally on ESPN in 1988, with games played on Lafayette College's Fisher Field in Easton.
+The game, which typically draws some 15,000 - 20,000 fans before Thanksgiving dinner is served, was broadcast nationally on ESPN in 1988, with games played on Lafayette College's Fisher Stadium in Easton.
 In 2009, the 1993 teams from the Easton / Phillipsburg game met again for the Gatorade REPLAY Game to resolve the game, which ended in a 7–7 tie, with more than 13,000 fans watching as Phillipsburg won by a score of 27–12.
-The two schools have participated in an annual rivalry since 1905, which Easton leads 68-42-5 through the 2021 season with Easton winning having won the last 6 meetings.
+The rivalry between the two schools started in 1905 and became an annual game starting in 1914, but was not made a Thanksgiving tradition until 1916.
+Easton won the 2024 game, the 117th in the rivalry, by a score of 17–14 in overtime and holds the overall lead with a record of 68–44–5.
 NJ.com listed the rivalry in the second spot on their 2017 list "Ranking the 31 fiercest rivalries in N.J.
 HS football", saying that the only thing that kept it from being top-ranked was the fact that one of the schools is not in New Jersey.